 Check sheets, histograms, and Pareto charts are used to solve several quality problems.
 When a quality-control issue occurs, a project manager must choose which problem to address first.
 One way to prioritize quality problems is to determine which ones occur most frequently.
 These data can be collected using a check sheet, which is a basic form on which the user can make a check in the appropriate box each time a problem occurs or by automating the data collection process using the appropriate technology.
 Once the data are collected, they can be analyzed by creating a type of frequency distribution chart called a histogram.
-A true histogram is a column chart where the widths of the columns fill the available space on the x-axis axis and are proportional to the category values displayed on that axis, while the height of the columns is proportional to the frequency of occurrences.
+A true histogram is a column chart where the widths of the columns fill the available space on the x-axis axis and are proportional to the frequency of occurrences.
 Most histograms use one width of column to represent a category, while the vertical axis represents the frequency of occurrences.